 What are the odds someone with a felony will get hired?

-The odds of getting hired at Amazon with a felony are uncertain.
-Our research provided conflicting answers about getting hired here with a felony conviction.
+The odds of getting hired at Amazon with a felony are average.
+Our research provided conflicting answers about getting hired here with a felony conviction but we have heard many reports of former felons having success.

 There are some positions at Amazon that don’t require an interview, though.
 So maybe those jobs will be easier to grab for people with records